 Even today, the chaotic $N$-body problem is hard to address adequately using digital computers, and there is still no analytic solution.
-We address three aspects of the problem here; 1) the veracity of a solution for $N=4$ to $1024$, 2) the scaling of the growth of errors to large $N \apgt 10^5$, and 3) the effect of general relativity on the chaotic behavior of $N$-body systems.
-If the reader is unfamiliar with some of the terminology used in this text, we recommend reading the glossary in \cite{2018CNSNS..61..160P}.
-Loosely speaking, a reprehensive solution is a solution in which the errors introduced during integration exceed the system's size.
+We address three aspects of the problem here: 1) the veracity of a solution for $N=4$ to $1024$, 2) the scaling of the growth of errors to large $N \apgt 10^5$, and 3) the effect of general relativity on the chaotic behavior of $N$-body systems.
+The terminology used in this text is explained in the glossary in \cite{2018CNSNS..61..160P}.
+Loosely speaking, a reprehensive solution is a solution in which the errors introduced during integration exceed the system size.
 For a veracious solution, this is not the case.
 For $N=3$, \cite{2015ComAC...2....2B} demonstrated that veracious $N$-body solutions give statistically indistinguishable results as an ensemble of converged solutions.
 They called this behavior {\em Nagh Hoch}, to signify the importance of consistent statistical ensemble average behavior of veracious solutions to the chaotic self-gravitating $N$-body problem.
 It is not clear if this concept also holds for larger $N$.